 • Perform initial assessment of risk and develop a proactive support plan, within existing college policies, to mitigate risk and promote student well-being and success.
 Provide follow-up and assessment of the determined support plan

-• Follow Title IX requirements for reviewing reports of sexual or gender-based misconduct, under the direction of the Title IX Coordinator
+• Follow Title IX requirements for reviewing reports of sex discrimination, which includes but is not limited to reports of sex-based harassment (dating violence, domestic violence, hostile environment harassment, quid pro quo harassment, sexual assault, stalking, and retaliation), under the direction of the Title IX Coordinator

 • Make recommendations for action and share information with college faculty, staff and others, as appropriate, to assist with managing potentially harmful or disruptive behavior